 The LMIV regulates in the European Union (EU) food labeling.
 She was named on October 25, 2011 EU regulation No. 1169/2011 passed and has been binding in all member states since December 13, 2014.
 This replaced the old food labeling regulation (LMKV).
 With reference to Regulation No. 178/2002, food is "any substance or product that is intended or that can reasonably be expected to be ingested, partially processed or unprocessed by humans."
 It will named a few exceptions, Wine however, does not fall under these exceptions.
 Conversely, this means that the new food information regulation must also be applied to wines.

-However, the following points are obligatory for wine: Indication of excipients which allergies and cause incompatibilities.
-These are sulphites sulphurous acid and allergenic substances (maximum quantities see there).
-Likewise, indication of the alcohol content relevant for beverages with more than 1.2% vol. for wine.
-Last but not least, the integrity of the information practice (general misleading ban) must be observed.
-For example, no health-related misleading terms such as diabetics wine or Health wine respectively.
+However, the following information is not mandatory for wine: list of ingredients, Nutrition declaration and Best before date (Date of use), even if this is not expressly specified in food law.
+However, the following points are mandatory for wine: Indication of the auxiliary substances Allergies and trigger intolerance.
+These are sulfites sulphurous acid and allergenic substances (for maximum quantities see there).
+It is also an indication of Alcohol content relevant for drinks with more than 1.2% vol for wine.
+Last but not least, the fairness of information practice (general misleading ban) must be observed.
+For example, health-related misleading names such as Diabetic wine or Health wine respectively.